Ineligible Asylum Claims – Information Sheet

 Do I have health coverage before I leave Canada?

-If your claim is not eligible to be referred to the IRB but, based on the information currently available, you may later be eligible for a PRRA, you will be eligible for coverage under the Interim Federal Health Program (IFHP).
+If your claim is not eligible to be referred to the IRB but, based on the information currently available, you would later be eligible for a PRRA, you will be eligible for coverage under the Interim Federal Health Program (IFHP).

 Visit the IFHP website for more information